Final Review

 Study Tips

-• Practice Problems and Homeworks for extra work (and more miscellaneous topics)
+• Practice problems and homeworks for extra work and more miscellaneous topics

-• Your Final Project is good practice (two birds with one stone!!)
+• Your final project is good practice (two birds with one stone)

-• Focus on intuition and process
+• Focus on intuition and process, not just getting the right answer

 • Start big picture and work to small details